kubernetes/community/contributors/design-proposals/storage/local-storage-pv.md

 ##### Reconcile Capacity

-The StorageManager is expected to reconcile capacity of StorageClasses in its local `storageClassMap` regularly.
-Particularly, for LVM, the proposed workflow is:
+A new component `capacityReconciler` is expected to reconcile capacity of StorageClasses in its local `storageClassMap` regularly.
+Interface `GetCapacity` of `dynamicProvisioningManager` will be passed into the reconciler as a hook (`capacityGetFunc`), to fetch capacity of certain class.

+The proposed workflow is:

 1. Walks through classes in its `storageClassMap` regularly
-2. Fetch the VG of each class if `volumeGroup` is specified
+2. Fetch actual capacity of a class via hook `capacityGetFunc`
-3. Compare the value in `VG size` with the capacity in StorageClass API object
+3. Compare the capacity with that in the StorageClass API object
 4. Update the capacity in StorageClass object if there is a difference

 **Note:** For the alpha phase, thinly-provisioned VG (overcommit) is not supported,